Ph.D. Requirements in ORIE

 Graduate School Application

 Students interested in pursuing the Ph.D. in Operations Research and Information Engineering apply online through the Cornell University Graduate School.
 Admission is then determined by faculty members in the Field of Operations Research.
 The application fee is $105; in cases of extreme financial need, the Graduate School will consider a request for a fee waiver.
-A letter of request for a waiver and documentation of need must be submitted to the Cornell University Graduate School prior to applying.

 Please note that when you are filling out the application for Ph.D., the Proposed Degree Program is Operations Research (Ph.D.), and the Major Subjects or Concentrations for Ph.D. students are: Manufacturing Systems Engineering, Applied Probability and Statistics, or Mathematical Programming.
 We do not have an approved concentration in Financial Engineering for the Ph.D. program.
 However, we do have faculty specializing in that area that students can work with.